Back to Blog

 Non-Resident Importers (NRI) and DDP Shipping

 Many foreign companies choose to sell into Canada as a Non-Resident Importer (NRI).
+This allows them to:

 • Control the import process